 Do you want to increase your leadership, public speaking, and networking skills?

 Are you a resilient, team-player who is determined and confident?
 If you want to build these skills, then MCLIC is the place for you.

 Men of Color Leading In the Classroom (M-CLIC) is designed to impact the number of African American, Latino and Native males entering the teaching profession while meeting the needs of the targeted populations for which the efforts are designed to serve.
 Through M-CLIC we hope to serve all students interested in enrolling in the School of Education at the University of Michigan and pursuing a career in education post-graduation.
-You can join MCLIC as a high school student, community college student, or University of Michigan student.
+You can join MCLIC as a community college student or University of Michigan student.

 - Guidance through college application process

 - Connection to UM School of Education